ilarsf/aarc_lts/src/Boathouse_Rules_and_Equipment_Care.md

 ## General Boathouse Rules

-* **Sign Out/In:** Always record your boat usage in the logbook, including any issues encountered during your row.
+* **Sign Out/In:** Always record your boat usage in the logbook before launching and sign back in upon return, including any issues encountered during your row.
+* **Boat Assignment:** Use only the boat and oars that you have been assigned.
 * **Footwear:** Wear appropriate footwear in the boathouse.
-No street shoes on the dock or in the boats.
+Street shoes are allowed on the dock but not in the boats.
 * **Quiet Hours:** Respect neighbors by minimizing noise during early morning hours.
 * **Security:** The last person leaving the boathouse is responsible for ensuring all doors and gates are locked.
 * **Keep Pathways Clear:** Never leave equipment blocking walkways, doorways, or launch areas.